What is IBS?

 One of the most commonly used medications for IBS is amitriptyline, an antidepressant.
 Studies have shown repeatedly that this medication is no more effective than placebo for this problem.1

-A pioneering study of children and adolescents with IBS and Functional Abdominal Pain was done comparing hypnotherapy (HT) and standard medical therapy (SMT).
+There has been a great deal of literature supporting the use of hypnotherapy for adults with IBS.
+Many studies have also proven its efficacy in children and adolescents.
+A pioneering study of children and adolescents with IBS and Functional Abdominal Pain (FAP) was done comparing hypnotherapy (HT) and standard medical therapy (SMT).
 The HT group did far better both short-term and long-term.2,3

 Medical hypnosis can also help improve a patient’s vomiting, constipation, and/or diarrhea.

-In addition to pain and gut motility, hypnosis can help co-morbid features of both IBS and even Inflammatory Bowel Disease (IBD), including coping behaviors, stress, sleep, depression, anxiety, and wellness.4
+In addition to pain and gut motility, hypnosis and CBT can help associated features of both IBS and even Inflammatory Bowel Disease (IBD), including coping behaviors, stress, sleep, depression, anxiety, and wellness.4

 An Unbelievable Study Demonstrates the Power of the Mind5

 A study led by a group of researchers at Harvard revealed unbelievable findings!
 The study involved adults with IBS.
-The control group simply met with the gastroenterologist or nurse practitioner for 15 minutes, once a week.
+In this 3-week study, the control group simply met with the gastroenterologist or nurse practitioner for 15 minutes, once a week.
 The placebo group were each given a bottle containing placebo pills, and were told the following:

 1. This is a placebo.
 A placebo is an inert substance that contains no medication.